-Responsible incentive structures [new]
+Responsible sales incentive structures [new]

 - 6.1.4.
-Where a CSP has sales incentive structures in place, the sales incentive structures must promote responsible selling practices. [new] - 6.1.5.
-At a minimum, sales incentive structures must: - (a) include material disincentives to irresponsible selling practices, including: - (i) negative consequences for all persons who benefitted, where mis-selling is identified, for example, clawback; and

-Note: For example, commissions may be reclaimed if mis-selling is identified.
-This may apply to both past and future commissions based on individual performance.

-(ii) incorporating customer feedback and satisfaction scores into sales incentive structures; and

-Note: For example, customer satisfaction scores and positive consumer interaction metrics will be integrated into the calculation for commission qualification and potential claw back.
+Where a CSP has performance-based rewards and incentive structures in place for sales staff ('incentive structures'), those structures must promote responsible selling practices. [new] - 6.1.5.
+At a minimum, incentive structures for sales staff: [new] - (a) must include material disincentives to irresponsible selling practices, including: - (i) negative, proportional consequences for all persons who benefitted, where mis-selling is identified; and - Note: For example, this may include, any incentive payments or rewards being clawed back if mis-selling is identified after a commission has been paid; retraining; loss of future performance-based rewards; HR performance management.
+See also cl.
+3.2.9. - (ii) appropriately weighting customer feedback and satisfaction scores into sales incentive structures; and - Note: For example, customer satisfaction scores and positive consumer interaction metrics will be integrated into the calculation for commission qualification and potential claw back. - (iii) clear limitations or controls on the volume and value of sales that contribute to commissions. - (b) must not: - (i) prioritise sales volume or value over consumer welfare; or - (ii) encourage sales staff to pressure or mislead consumers, or otherwise engage in other unfair practices, to meet sales targets or rewards.

+Note: see also cl.
+3.2.4(c).

-- (iii) clear limitations or controls on the volume and value of sales that contribute to commissions. - (b) include additional protections for consumers identified as vulnerable.
-This must include: - (i) specifically training sales staff on identifying and appropriately handling these consumers; and - (ii) prohibiting practices that prioritise sales volume or value over consumer welfare. - (c) incorporating metrics that promote responsible selling when setting targets, evaluating performance and calculating rewards or commissions (as applicable)
+(c) must incorporate metrics that promote responsible selling when setting targets, evaluating performance and calculating rewards or commissions (as applicable)